RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 MATTHEW 28:1 (RPT)

-1 But after1 the Sabbath2, at the dawning into one3 day from the sabbath2, came Mary Magdalene and the other Mary to see the tomb.
+1 But after1 the Sabbath2, as it began to dawn into one3 day from the sabbath2, Mary Magdalene and the other Mary came to see the tomb.

 (Matthew 28:1 RPTG) "But late the night after the Sabbath, at the dawning into one day after the Sabbath, Mary Magdalene and the other Mary came to see the tomb."

-It would also mean that the word oye is now used with consistent meaning throughout Old and New Testaments, and so this is good alternative interpretation.
+It would also mean that the word ὀψὲ is now used with consistent meaning throughout Old and New Testaments, and so this is a good alternative interpretation.

-Note 2: The word translated of the sabbath2, of the week2 (KJV), and twice sabbath2 (RPT) is the same Greek word sabbatwn (Gtr. sabbatōn) in each case.
-The word translated first3 (KJV), and one3 (RPT), is the Greek word mian (Gtr. mian), which is the accusative singular of the word mia (Gtr mia).
-It is obvious from looking at the Greek that there are words missing from this text, which may not have confused the readers in those days, but it does make it more difficult for us to understand.
-The conclusion to be drawn from all of these scriptures is that the women came to the tomb at dawn (about 6 a.m.) on the Sunday morning of that week.
-The night after the Sabbath was coming to an end, and the day after the Sabbath was just about to start (Matthew 28:1).
+Note 2: The word translated of the sabbath2, of the week2 (KJV), and twice sabbath2 (RPT) is the same Greek word σαββάτων (Gtr. sabbatōn) in each case.
+The word translated first3 (KJV), and one3 (RPT), is the Greek word μίαν (Gtr. mian), which is the accusative singular of the word μία (Gtr mia).
+The conclusion to be drawn from all of these scriptures is that the women came to the tomb at early dawn (just before 6 a.m.) on the Sunday morning of that week.
+The night after the Sabbath was coming to an end, and the sunrise after the Sabbath was just about to start (Matthew 28:1).
 Jesus was already risen from the dead at this time (See #2.26).

 MARK 16:9 (KJV)